-When I graduated four years later, for a number of big and small reasons, I soon took a job with Willis, international risk manager.
+When I graduated in 1997, for a number of big and small reasons, I soon took a job with Willis, international risk manager.
 I worked with the marketing of property and casualty insurance to public entities.
-Doesn’t that sound exciting?
-Okay, not exactly flashing lights, Christian babes, and teary responses to worship songs.
-But I sort of figured out that a day job for funds, and after-hours for music, art, coffee talks, thinking, etc., well… this was how my life was coming together.
-It has been like this for several years.
-It’s a bit of a mystery, but I feel nourished and thankful in many ways.
+Not exactly flashing lights, Christian babes, and teary responses to worship songs.
+But I sort of figured a day job for funds, and after-hours for music, art, coffee talks, thinking, etc. This was how my life was coming together.
+It has been like this for a very long time.
+It is a mystery.
+And I feel nourished and thankful in many ways.

-Today my job is work in fundraising at Vanderbilt University.
-I have been here since 2004.
+Today my job is work in fundraising strategy and reporting at Vanderbilt University.
+I have been employed as such since 2004.
 The job is to continually look at the intersection between philanthropy, higher education, medical (and other) research, and ivy league culture.
-This career, called prospect research, is relatively new.
-It formed with the advent of the internet in the mid-1990s.
-As a profession, it has a bit of wild west feel – the rules are still being written.
-It’s technology, benchmarking, data mining, modeling, and more.
-Before, during, and after this biz, it’s building and rebuilding internal teams around leadership initiatives, and harmonizing and connecting possibilities.
-As of September 2013, I will have been in the field 12 years.
-I have given presentations at the local and national level.
+The career is called prospect research.
+It has a bit of wild west feel – the rules are still being written.
+It’s technology, benchmarking, data mining, modeling, and more stuff we are all still figuring out.
+I have been doing this almost 14 years, and have presented talks and ideas at the national level.

 I have written music in some format since I was a kid.
-This is ridiculous, but when I slow down, if I choose, I hear original melodies in my head.
+I hear original melodies in my head.
 I always have.
-For years, I felt I could never properly get them out… But in 2010, with the help of a good engineer and pro studio, things came together.
+For years, I felt I could never properly get them out.
+But in 2010, with the help of a good engineer and pro studio, things came together.
 Three-song EP, BE NO END, is what I recorded.
 I call the sound ‘space rock.’
-It wouldn’t be too far from early career Smashing Pumpkins in style.
+It wouldn’t be too far from earlier career Smashing Pumpkins in style.
 The album or individual files can be purchased through iTunes, Amazon, or CD Baby (you’ll want to please look up my full name if interested).
-I also have hard copies in my closet if you want a deeper dive.
+Like any good Nashvillian, I also have CD hard copies in my spare closet, if you might want a copy this way.

 Chip Andrus and me in Dublin – August 2010